djhshih/us-presidential-election-2016-exit-polls/analyze.md

 |clinton         |      0.1880726|        0.1180409|        0.4085624|     0.2853242|
 |trump           |      0.1179703|        0.7274226|        0.0377358|     0.1168712|
 |other/no answer |      0.2478386|        0.2756964|        0.0989433|     0.3775216|
-73% of Trump supporters want change.
+73% of Trump supporters view the ability to bring change as the most important qualitity in the presidential candidate.

 ## What do Trump supporters think of Obama?